ill-am/Giggle-A-Day/docs/focus/GUI_RESTORE_SIMPLE.md

 The key difference in this approach: Verify and document before touching any code.

+## What it means for the GUI to be called functional

+- Accept a valid prompt;
+- Generate content and image-generation prompts from the model (Gemini);
+- Generate images (Cloudflare);
+- Return generated content to the GUI for user preview/editing, plus export.

+That is restoring GUI functionality.

 ## Current State Assessment

 - [ ] **Prompt Entry**: Works (textarea binding to store)